openfeed-org/sdk-java/README.md

 1. [OpenfeedClient.java](src/main/java/org/openfeed/client/api/OpenfeedClient.java)        - connect, subscribe methods
 2. [OpenfeedClientHandler.java](src/main/java/org/openfeed/client/api/OpenfeedClientHandler.java)  - Openfeed message handler
 3. [OpenfeedClientEventHandler](src/main/java/org/openfeed/client/api/OpenfeedClientEventHandler.java) - Event callback

+A raw message handler can also be used instead of the OpenfeedClientHandler.
+The [OpenfeedClientMessageHandler.java] will return the raw bytes for each message.
+Please see the example program for usage.

 ### Client Usage

 To use the client you must do the following: